Sato-Tate Distributions of $y^2=x^p-1$ and $y^2=x^{2p}-1$: Introduction

 Our goals in this paper are to determine the Sato-Tate groups of the Jacobians of the curves $C_p$ and $C_{2p}$ (see Theorem \ref{theorem:STp} and Theorem \ref{thm:ST2p}) and to prove the equidistribution predicted by the generalized Sato-Tate conjecture for these two families of curves (see Theorem \ref{theorem:STconjec} and Theorem \ref{theorem:STconjecfor2p}). \begin{theorem} Let $p$ be an odd prime.
 The generalized Sato-Tate conjecture holds for the Jacobians of the curves $C_p:\; y^2=x^p-1$ and $C_{2p}:\;y^2=x^{2p}-1$. \end{theorem}

 The Sato-Tate conjecture was proven for CM abelian varieties in \cite{Joh17}, and the Jacobians of both curves in Theorem \ref{thm:introST} are CM abelian varieties.
-However, in order to provide an explicit description of the limiting distributions of the normalized $L$-polynomial, we need the explicit embedding of the the Sato-Tate group of the Jacobian of the curve inside $\USp(2g)$, where $g$ is the genus of the curve.
+However, to provide an explicit description of the limiting distribution of the normalized $L$-polynomial, we need the explicit embedding of the Sato-Tate group of the Jacobian of the curve inside $\USp(2g)$, where $g$ is the genus of the curve.
 Our approach is similar to that of, for example, \cite{FGL2016} and \cite{LarioSomoza2018}.

 This paper is organized as follows.
 In Section \ref{sec:nondegen}, we establish the nondegeneracy of the Jacobians of $C_p$ and $C_{2p}$.
 In Section \ref{sec:algSTgroup}, we prove that the twisted Lefschetz group of the Jacobian, defined by Banaszak and Kedlaya in \cite{Banaszak2015}, is equal to the algebraic Sato-Tate group; this essentially follows from the work of \cite{Banaszak2003} since the Jacobians of our curves are nondegenerate.
-The equality of the twisted Lefschetz group and the algebraic Sato-Tate group allows one to interpret the Sato-Tate group as a maximal compact subgroup of the tensor product of the algebraic Sato-Tate group and $\mathbb C$.
+The equality of the twisted Lefschetz group and the algebraic Sato-Tate group allows one to interpret the Sato-Tate group as a maximal compact subgroup of the group of $\mathbb{C}$-points of the base change of the algebraic Sato-Tate group to $\mathbb{C}$.

 In Section \ref{sec:STgroups}, we apply the work of Section \ref{sec:algSTgroup} to determine the Sato-Tate groups of the Jacobians of the curves $C_p$ and $C_{2p}$.
-We first determine the identity components of the Sato-Tate groups $\ST^0(\Jac(C))$ (see Proposition \ref{prop:idcomponent} and Proposition \ref{prop:idcomponent2p}).
+We first determine the identity components of the Sato-Tate groups (see Proposition \ref{prop:idcomponent} and Proposition \ref{prop:idcomponent2p}).
 Note that these propositions confirm Conjectures 6.8 and 6.9 of \cite{EmoryGoodsonPeyrot}.
-The computation of the twisted Lefschetz groups then gives the generators of the component groups $\ST(\Jac(C))/\ST^0(\Jac(C))$ (see Theorems \ref{theorem:STp} and \ref{thm:ST2p}).
+The computation of the twisted Lefschetz groups then gives the generators of the component groups (see Theorems \ref{theorem:STp} and \ref{thm:ST2p}).
 We give explicit examples of some of these generators in Table \ref{table:gammas} in Appendix \ref{app:component}.